Understanding the Geography of this Part of Station Street

 The Kirbys

-In 1939, James, Maria and Herbert Kirby were living at number 35.
-James was described as a florist and fruiterer and Herbert (b1920) was described as an assistant in a fruiterer’s shop.
+In 1939, James and Maria Kirby were living at 35 Station Street with their son Herbert (b1920).
+James was described as a florist and fruiterer and Herbert was described as an assistant in a fruiterer’s shop.
 The Kirbys were also there in 1921.
 James was described as a florist and fruiterer.
 Herbert’s middle name was given as Henry.
 Robert E Kirby was staying with them as a visitor.
 He was four years younger than James Kirby and was described as a Gas Engine Mechanic for Campbell Gas Engine Company.
 Perhaps he was the younger brother?

 More Hutchinsons

-In 1939, another family were living at number 33, the Hutchinsons, including Charles E, Miriam, Sydney A H (b1932) and Bernard (b1937).
+In 1939, Charles E and Miriam Hutchinson were living at 33 Station Street with their two sons Sydney A H (b1932) and Bernard (b1937).
 There is also one closed record.
 Charles was a builder’s labourer and he was also an air raid warden.

 The Ashmeads

-In 1921, Joseph and Hilda Ashmead were living at number 33.
+In 1921, Joseph and Hilda Ashmead were living at 33 Station Street.
 He was described as a goods shunter on the railway for the Midland Railway Company.
-The name has been transcribed as Ashmead but it is not very clear on the original and could be something else.
+The name has been transcribed as Ashmead.
+However, it is not very clear on the original and could be something else.

 The Ricketts